 Located a brisk two hours from the capital of San Jose (noted sarcastically, as getting anywhere in Costa Rica is an exercise in patience), Jaco was the original beach resort that was developed for the express purpose of attracting international tourists, and it shows in terms of its level of development.

 If you are looking for local or Western food, both can be had here with ease.
 The nightlife is legendary, and with surf schools lining the beach, you’ll find a way to learn the most zen sport in the world, so you can impress chicks at the bar later that night.
+Not far from Jaco is the Osa Peninsula which is also worth visiting on your trip to Costa Rica, The Beach House is one of the most iconic spots to stay.

 3) Manuel Antonio